 Richard's Photographer Spotlight: Ashleigh Coleman

-Today in Richard's Photog Spotlight, hear Ashleigh's journey from gallery girl to professional photographer, the camera that changed her career trajectory, and how film is an integral part of her family life!
+Today in Richard Photo Lab's Photog Spotlight, discover Ashleigh's journey from gallery girl to professional photographer, the camera that changed her career trajectory, and how film is an integral part of her family life!

 Richard: What first sparked your passion for photography?